sfioritto/planningforaliens-old/_posts/2014-01-08-sketching-with-css.md

 ------------------------------

 The next step is to really understand your customers and what they struggle with every day.
 Look for pain, anguish, guilt, and frustration.
 Take that pain away...and make $$$.

+If you want to really, really dig into this and build a repeatable process for finding business opportunities over and over again, you need to sign up for [30x500](http://30x500.com/).
+That class was the best money I've ever spent on entrepreneurial training information, ever, period.

 Don't do customer interviews.
 I used to do these, but people lie (usually to be nice).
 Instead, go read what they say on the sites